Parametric Channel Estimation for LoS Dominated Holographic Massive MIMO Systems: Far-Field and Near-Field Channel Models

 where $\sinc(x)=\frac{\sin(x)}{x}$.
-According to (\ref{ITS-user_2}), the absolute value of the LISBT-user channel would be maximized when the sinc functions attain their maximum value, which occurs for the first and second sinc functions when $\beta_1$ and $\beta_2$ are set as $\beta_1 = \alpha_1$ and $\beta_2 = \alpha_2$, respectively.
+According to (\ref{ITS-user_2}), the absolute value of the BS-user channel would be maximized when the sinc functions attain their maximum value, which occurs for the first and second sinc functions when $\beta_1$ and $\beta_2$ are set as $\beta_1 = \alpha_1$ and $\beta_2 = \alpha_2$, respectively.
 Therefore, when we use the far-field channel model, we only need to estimate two parameters, $\alpha_1$ and $\alpha_2$.
 Compared with the optimal phase shift in (\ref{nearphase_1}), we observe that the number of parameters needed to be estimated decreases from three to two.
 Most importantly, we have avoided the estimation of $d_0$, which was the problematic parameter for estimation.
+In Sec. \ref{absence}, we exploit the properties of these two sinc functions to propose the channel estimation scheme.